Cue Cards Samples with band 8 answers

 Model Answer 1:

 Depending on how one defines “expensive”, I am not exactly very much in favour of buying many expensive items unless I am thoroughly convinced about their usage and benefits.
-After all, I don’t really like to regret after buying such an expensive item.
+After all, I don’t really like to regret buying such an expensive item.

-But, that’s exactly what had happened to me when I bought my last pair of “expensive” shoes from a “so-called” world-famous brand.
+However, that’s exactly what had happened to me when I bought my last pair of “expensive” shoes from a “so-called” world-famous brand.
 Of course, the problem is, I never really thought that I would need to worry about regretting my decision after buying that item because the products, made by this world-famous brand, generally maintain very high quality from start to finish.
-Besides, a couple of my friends had also purchased their products in the past from the same company but never really complained about it.
+Besides, a couple of my friends had also purchased their products in the past from the same company, but never really complained about it.

-But, when I bought my shoes from the same brand about a year ago, I felt like I had been “cheated”, to say the least, as those expensive shoes of mine started to lose their shine and look only after wearing them for about a few weeks.
+But, when I bought my shoes from the same brand about a year ago, I felt like I had been “cheated”, to say the least, as those expensive shoes of mine started to lose their shine and look only after wearing them for a few weeks.

 By the way, I decided to buy those shoes, mainly because I heard that they were very comfortable to wear and that they could be used in all kinds of weather conditions.
 Besides, I must also say that those shoes had such a nice and unique design and appealing leather finish that they could attract an average customer like me very easily.
 So, I guess, I had more than enough arguments or reasons in my defence to buy that pair of expensive shoes.

-But, the truth is, I was really very disappointed after buying those shoes, primarily because they looked very “ordinary” to me at the end of the day.
+Regrettably, the truth is, I was really very disappointed after buying those shoes, primarily because they looked very “ordinary” to me at the end of the day.
 I also regret the decision because I didn’t really use my common sense or common wisdom to check the overall quality of that expensive item before buying it.
 But, hey, at least I learned my lesson that it doesn’t necessarily mean that something has to be good just because it is expensive!

 Model Answer 2: